plmercereau/openhexa-quack/README.md

 If so, we could filter the above queries transparently according to the user's permissions

 ### Not much needs to be done to improve DX for pipeline editors
-Instead of implementing UDF for pipelines, we would only need to implement a `get_dataset_file_url` function in the Python SDK:
+Instead of implementing UDF for pipelines, we could implement a `get_dataset_file_url` function in the Python SDK:
 ```python
 from openhexa.sdk import workspace
 import duckdb